tomszar/excog_trajectory/README.md

 ## Features

+See also docs/qc_rules.md for the detailed description of quality control (QC) rules.

 - Load and preprocess NHANES data related to cognitive assessments and environmental exposures
 - Apply quality control rules to ensure data reliability:
   - Remove variables with less than 200 non-NaN values